turingschool/backend-curriculum-site/module1/projects/flashcards/iteration_2.md

 A `Round` will be the object that processes responses and records guesses.
 A `Round` is initialized with a `Deck`.
 The idea is that when we start a Round, the current card is the first in the deck (the first in the Deck's array of Cards).
 When we make a guess, the guess is recorded, and the next card in the deck becomes the current card.

-The `record_guess` method is the crux of this problem.
-The `record_guess` method takes a string representing the guess.
+The `take_turn` method is the crux of this problem.
+The `take_turn` method takes a string representing the guess.
 It should create a new `Turn` object with the appropriate guess and Card.
-It should store this new Turn, as well as return it from the `record_guess` method.
-Also, when the `record_guess` method is called, the `Round` should move on to the next card in the deck.
+It should store this new Turn, as well as return it from the `take_turn` method.
+Also, when the `take_turn` method is called, the `Round` should move on to the next card in the deck.

 A `Round` should respond to the following interaction pattern: